basho/basho_docs/source/languages/en/riak/dev/advanced/cap-controls.md

 ## Client-level Replication Settings

-Adjusting replication properties at the bucket level, using [[bucket types|Using Bucket Types]], is a way of managing those properties at an abstract level, determining those properties for _all_ reads from and writes to a bucket.
-But you can also set replication properties for a given read or write without setting those properties at the bucket level, specifying them on a per-operation basis.
+Adjusting replication properties at the bucket level by [[using bucket types]] is how you set default properties for _all_ of a bucket's reads and writes.
+But you can also set replication properties for specific reads and writes without setting those properties at the bucket level, instead specifying them on a per-operation basis.

 Let's say that you want to set `r` to 2 and `notfound_ok` to `true` for just one read.
 We'll fetch [John Stockton](http://en.wikipedia.org/wiki/John_Stockton)'s statistics from the `nba_stats` bucket.
-We won't specify a [[bucket type|Using Bucket Types]], which means that Riak will use the `default` bucket type.

 ```ruby
 bucket = client.bucket('nba_stats')